-The already mentioned cameras and lenses, a fish eye lens, a wide angle, if my wife is with me I will have room to bring a 100-400 which is more “hand held friendly.”
-I take a go pro for fun, a clamp and a uniqball head and a ton of other little items that make life easier on safari or protect gear during game drives etc.
+The already mentioned cameras and lenses, a fisheye lens, a wide-angle, if my wife is with me I will have room to bring a 100-400 which is more “handheld friendly.”
+I take a go pro for fun, a clamp and a uniqball head, and a ton of other little items that make life easier on safari or protective gear during game drives, etc.

 What is your favorite photography accessory?

 That’s hard to say.
 I suppose my laptop.
 I spent a fortune on it so I would be able to download files quickly.
 It is frustrating when you are in your tent for hours after game drives while everyone else is having fun.
 Another bonus is not having to wait around when editing with layers.

 What piece of equipment would you most like to get but don’t have yet?